haraka/Haraka/docs/plugins/relay.md

     [domains]
     test.com = { "action": "accept" }

 I think of *accept* as the equivalent of qmail's *rcpthosts*, or a misplaced Haraka `rcpt_to.*` plugin.
 The *accept* mechanism is another way to tell Haraka that a particular domain is one we accept mail for.
-The difference between this and and the [rcpt_to.in_host_list](http://haraka.github.io/manual/plugins/rcpt_to.in_host_list.html) plugin is that this one also enables relaying.
+The difference between this and the [rcpt_to.in_host_list](http://haraka.github.io/manual/plugins/rcpt_to.in_host_list.html) plugin is that this one also enables relaying.

     * continue (mails are subject to further checks)